uclaacm/westwood_sans/README.md

 Here's an example of how to use it:

 https://codepen.io/kimeiga/pen/jOmrxVL

+You could also just download it and install it normally

 **Note:** when installing a newer version of the font, delete the old font from your system first!
 (In some cases, the new changes won't take effect if the old version isn't removed first)